oliver-jun/dropletTools/README.md

 *Using the following as an example: ( primaryUser: username | domain: example.com )*

-Set the cache folder for the NGINX plugin:  /home/username/example.com/cache/
+Verify the cache folder for the NGINX plugin:  /home/username/example.com/cache/